fstuck37/terraform-aws-website/README.md

 Output Reference
 ------------
 * **website_endpoint** - Outputs the DNS entry for the main website.
 This should be used for the CNAME for the site.
-* **www_website_endpoint** - Outputs the DNS entry for each of the Redirect website.
+* **redirect_endpoints** - Outputs the DNS entry for each of the Redirect website.
 These should be used for the CNAME for the site.